JulienFink/JWT-Project/README.md

 https://user-images.githubusercontent.com/64968597/135475547-054bada0-1296-42d6-bdfa-9c91487a8726.mp4

-The secret value is cracked under a second !
+The secret value 'universe' is cracked under a second !
 Since the same secret is used for each and every user, we can now craft our own 'admin' token with the newly discovered secret.

 ![jwtIO](https://user-images.githubusercontent.com/64968597/135476481-3a00ce9f-5ab4-4dae-bbff-b5a4ca28b0c1.JPG)